tweag/credential-helper/README.md

   Path of the agent pid file.
 If not set, the helper will use the default path `${HOME}/.cache/tweag-credential-helper/run/agent.pid`
 - `$CREDENTIAL_HELPER_LOGGING=off|basic|debug`
   Log level of the credential helper.
 Debug may expose sensitive information.
 Default is off.
+- `$CREDENTIAL_HELPER_IDLE_TIMEOUT`:
+  Idle timeout of the agent in [Go duration format][go_duration].
+The agent will run in the background and wait for connections until the idle timeout is reached.
+Defaults to 3h.
+A negative value disables idle shutdowns.

 ## Troubleshooting